tobega/tailspin-v0/TailspinReference.md

 e.g. `include 'lib/dep'` will include the file named "dep.tt" from the folder named "lib".

 Search paths for included files are interpreted relative to the including file and it must be in the same directory as the including file or a subdirectory of it.
+This is to ensure that included files count as "trusted code" from the point of view of the application and also allows untrusted modules to include files that can be considered to be part of that module.

 Included files have access to all the same [modules](#using-modules) as the including file.